Asavage650/What-a-read/README.md

 ## Decription

 This file can be used to generate a readme for any web application or project using node and installing inquier.
+So now the user can save time making readme files for every project or webpage they're working on.

 ## Table of Contents: